Kaciras/icodec/README.md

 </table>

 > [!WARNING]
-> Since libheif does not support specify thread count for x265 encoder, The `encode` of the `heic` module only work on webworker, and has performance issue.
+> Since libheif does not support specify thread count for x265 encoder, The `encode` of the `heic` module only work in webworker.

 icodec is aimed at the web platform and has some limitations: